Skip Navigation

 Tax Preparation Assistance for Non-Residents

-Starting in 2024 (2023 tax returns), the University has partnered with Sprintax to provide an easy-to-use tax preparation software designed for nonresident students and scholars in the U.S. The Sprintax software is made available by JHU to all of its nonresident students, scholars, faculty, staff and researchers.
-Use of Sprintax for federal tax filings is free, and state tax filings are available for a small fee.
+Since 2024, the University has partnered with Sprintax to provide an easy-to-use tax preparation software designed for nonresident students and scholars in the U.S. The Sprintax software is made available by JHU to all of its nonresident students, scholars, faculty, staff and researchers.
+By logging in using the JHU Tax Office Sprintax portal, use of Sprintax for federal tax filings is free, and state tax filings are available for a small fee.
 We strongly encourage you to visit the JHU Sprintax Website for more information about this service and also check out the Free Educational Tax Webinars offered by Sprintax.

 Through 2023, the university made Glacier Tax Prep available.
-Glacier is still accessible for those who wish to view prior year tax filing information, but can no longer be used to file new tax forms.
-To access your account, Login here and send any questions to help@glaciertax.com.
+Glacier is still accessible for those who wish to view prior year tax filing information, but it can no longer be used to file new tax forms to qualify for free federal filing through the JHU Tax Office portal.
+To access your account, Login here to Glacier and send any questions to [email protected].

 Lastly, free tax preparation services are provided by VITA (Volunteer Income Tax Assistance).
 Explore the VITA site to find sessions offered in your area.